ADU Rules in Tucson, AZ (2026)

 ADU Size Limits

-ADU Size Limits in Tucson: Detached ADU: up to 50% of primary dwelling floor area or 1,200 sqft, whichever is less (max height: 20 feet).
-Attached ADU: 50% of primary dwelling floor area.
+ADU Size Limits in Tucson: Detached ADU: up to seventy-five percent of the gross floor area of the single-family dwelling on the same lot or parcel or one thousand square feet, whichever is less (max height: Not verified — see Tucson UDC Article 6 DIMENSIONAL STANDARDS).
+Attached ADU: Not verified — see Tucson UDC for attached ADU size limits.
 Arizona does not have a JADU concept equivalent to California's Gov Code 65852.22.
 Tucson UDC limits ADU to 50% of primary dwelling or 1,200 sqft.
 University of Arizona proximity makes smaller (400-700 sqft) studio ADUs highly rentable to graduate students.

 | Type | Max Size | Max Height |